fernandoBRS/Azure-Demos/README.md

 # Azure-Demos
-Azure demos with Azure PowerShell, Azure CLI and C#
+Azure samples that can be used as study guide for Azure certification (especially the 70-534 exam).